WardBrian/ffi-examples/slides.md

 # Method 1: Do it yourself with a generic library

 ## Pros
-  - Very simple
+  - Very simple!
-  - A similar approach is available in most languages (at a minumum, Julia, R, MATLAB)
+  - A similar approach is available in most languages (at a minimum, Julia, R, MATLAB).
+  - Same shared library can be re-used between languages.
-  - You are ultimately just writing code *in the higher level language*
+  - You are ultimately just writing code *in the higher level language*.

 ## Cons
-  - This can be a tedious process, especially if you have a lot of functions to wrap
+  - Writing stubs can be a tedious process, especially if you have a lot of functions to wrap*.
   - Library needs to be in a well-defined location, building it is on your own.

 ---

 # Method 2: Language-specific libraries

-Many languages have a way of writing compiled code which then exposes itself to the higher-level language.
+Many higher-level languages have a way of writing compiled code which then exposes itself as a library/module.

 In Python, this can be done with the API in the `Python.h` header.